stockmouton/stockmouton.github.io/articles/hyperinflation.md

 ### Bonds
 When you invest in bonds, things are very different.

-First, bonds can not only be issued from corporations but also municipals, states and governments.
-Second, a bond is issued with the following properties:
+First, bonds are not only issued from corporations but also municipals, states and governments.
+Second, a bond is issued with more properties than stocks:

-- Face value: the price at which the bond is issued
+- The face value: the original price at which the bond is issued
-- The coupon rate (interest rate): Percentage per year of the face value paid to the bondholder.
+- The coupon rate (interest rate): Annual percentage of the face value paid to the bondholder.
 Can be fixed or variable.
-- Maturity date: the date at which the amount of borrowed money (Call the principal = the face value) is given back to the bondholder.
+- Maturity date: the date at which the amount of borrowed money (Called "the principal" = the face value) is given back to the bondholder.

 Bonds are interesting because they lower the risk of losing money.
-The usual flow for bonds is as follow:
+Let's say one buys some bonds when they are issued:

-- You pay the face value to buy the bonds when they are issued
+- One pays the face value of the bonds to acquire them.
-- You receive a fixed-income equal to the coupon rate every year.
+- One then receives a fixed-income equal to the coupon annual payment every year.
-- You get back your money at the maturity date.
+- One gets back its money at the maturity date.

-Good, it reduces uncertainty but in exchange, bonds provide less potential ROI than stocks.

-Since bonds are predictable, you can easily compare them with the current economic situation.
-To be attractive, the coupon rate must be important enough relative to the economic situation and in particular, the inflation rate.
-But since bonds have a maturity date that can go be very long, people are wary of inflation variation in the future.
-This is why the expected inflation rate matters some much.

-Investors won't buy bonds if they think their interest rate is lower than what they expect inflation to be over the bonds validity period.

-On the other side, the one issuing bonds is borrowing money and would rather borrow at low interest.
-Those opposite incentives control supply and demands in the bond market.
+This is the exact dynamic of a loan.
+When one lends money, one expects to be fully reimbursed by the end of the loan and receive a little extra in the meantime.

 #### What happens after bonds are issued?
-The story does not stop here.
-If you buy a bond when it is issued, you are not stuck with it until the maturity date.
-The bond market is here so you can trade bonds after.
-At that point, bonds are competing with other bonds and more generally with other assets.
+After bonds are issued, they end up on the bond market where their price is subject to the usual market forces.
+Bonds are competing with eachother and more generally with other assets which means that their current price is not fixed and can fluctuate: this is why we give a different name to the price of the bond when it is issued (the face value).

-Even though the face value of the bond has been fixed when it was emitted, its current price can fluctuate.
-This leads to a new notion: the yield.
+Now, because all the properties of the bonds are fixed (face value, coupon's rate and maturity date), but its price remains dynamic, it introduces a new notion: the yield.

-The yield is the coupon's value that has been calculated relative to the face value of the bond.
-This one is fixed through time.
-The bond yield is the dynamic interest rate and is calculated like that:
+The bond yield can be seen as its dynamic interest rate and is calculated relatively to its current price:

-$$ yield = \frac{\text{annual coupon payment}}{\text{current bond price}}$$
+$$ \text{bond yield} = \frac{\text{annual coupon payment}}{\text{current bond price}}$$

-As a quick example, a bond with a face value of $1000 with a fixed interest rate of 5% leads to a total coupon of  50$ per year. if the price of the bonds decrease to 900$ the yield is now $\frac{50}{900} = 0.55 = 55%$
+As a quick example, a bond with a face value of $1000 with a fixed coupon's rate of 5% per year leads to a total coupon annual payment of 50$. if the price of the bonds decrease to 900$ the yield is now $\frac{50}{900} = 0.55 = 55%$ which is higher than the original coupon's rate and makes the bond more interesting.
+Not only one would buy that bond at lower price, but one would also receives a higher annual interest rate relative to its investment.
+Also, if one would keep it until maturity date, one would still receive the full face (which is still $1000).

-The yield is by definition, inversely linked to the bond price: the yield increase, the bond price decrease and vice-versa.
+> Sidenote: *By definition, the yield is inversely linked to the bond price: if the yield increase, the bond price decrease and vice-versa.*

 Bonds yields are a good measure for investors because you can compare it directly to the inflation rate or your expected inflation rate for the period of time you want to hold onto it.
-Outside of special circumstance or external intervention bonds price should move as to satisify the following:
+This means that the current inflation rate has a direct impact on bonds yield: Outside of any external intervention, supply and demands on bonds should move their price such that their yield satisify the following:

 $$ \text{yield} > \text{inflation rate} \Rightarrow \text{current price} < \frac{\text{coupon's value}}{\text{inflation rate}}$$

+So far so good.
+So what is the catch?

+Bonds don't provide a high yield comapred to other potential assets and they still suffer from 2 kinds of risk.

 #### How to perceive bonds risk?
-So far we observed only one risk on bond price: the evolution of the inflation rate.

-But there is a second one: the risk that the borrower does not return the money at the maturity date or even can't pay the interest.
+The first risk is inflation.
+Since bonds are quite long term investment because of the low yield they provide.
+They are quite susceptible to expected inflation.
+As we've seen bonds yield will have to go up if inflation goes up because investors won't hold on bonds that make them lose some purchasing powers.

+This means that if you buy a bond and you plan to sell it, you better hope that the inflation rate will not increase.
+Because, first your real ROI will be lower and second, you will have to sell your bonds at a lower price.
+So investors spend some times trying to predict inflation rate to make sure they are buying bonds at a too high prices.

+This is why a stabilized inflation rate is not dangerous to the open market.
+If it does not move, it does not impact bonds yield.

+This inflation risk is especially important for long-term bonds (>3 years until maturity date).
+Now for bonds that have their maturity date much closer, there is another risk: the borrower might not be able to return the principals on maturity date.
 We say that the bond default.

-It's rare to see a bond default before the maturity date because the coupon's value should not be very high.
-At maturity, the total principal is huge if the borrower as not grow enough, it might in trouble to reimburse the full amount.
+It's rare to see a bond default before the maturity date because the coupon's annual payment should not be very high for the borrower.
+At maturity on the other hand, the total principal is huge.
+And if the borrower as not used the money in a sufficiently smart way to be able to grow enough and make enough money, it might be in trouble to reimburse the full amount.
-In most case, and when the economy is all right, the borrower will just restructure, or issue new bonds and everything is fine.
-But the risk still exists.

-To mitigate that risk, people came together and created rating agencies.
+When the economy is all right and the company legit, the borrower will just  roll-over its debt to avoid defaulting its bonds.
+It just means issuing new bonds to be able to pay back previous bonds and keeps going.
+The risk is then pushed on the new bondholders.
+But this asked one question: how do you know that a company is legit?

+#### Rating agencies
+This is when rating agencies comes into the picture.
 Their goal is to rate bonds on their default risk.
-There is quite a lot of different grades and those grades are different between agencies but ultimately, the result is that bonds end up being either "investment grade" or "junk bonds".
+The rating agencies look at companies fundamentals and conclude on a grade.
+There is quite a lot of different grades and those grades are different between agencies but ultimately, those grades are separated into two categories: "investment grade" or "junk bonds".

-The distinction has a big impact on bonds price because naturally, investors will want a higher interest rate for higher risk.
-If a company starts to struggle financially, its bond might be downgraded by rating agencies and if they happen to fall under the junk bonds umbrella, the market will react by asking for a higher yield and so, the bond price will fall.
+The distinction has a big impact on bonds price because naturally, investors will want a higher yield for a higher risk.
+If a company starts to struggle financially, its bond might be downgraded by rating agencies and if they happen to fall under the junk bonds umbrella, the market will react by asking for a higher yield and so, the bond price of that company will fall.

+This starts a domino effect for the company because now, issuing new bonds will needs a higher coupon's rate which adds increase the cost of borrow for the company and actually increase the risk of that company defaulting its bonds even higher.
+This is especially bad for companies called "zombies company".
+Zombies company are the ones struggling to survive, they usually make barely enough money to sustain its operation and pays its bondholders.
+And their outlook is not great (this is actually the main difference with a growth stocks, usually running on debt too, but with a highly expected success).

-This is especially bad for those so-called zombies company.
-Zombies company are the ones that survive only thanks to their debt and make barely enough money to reimburse the coupon.
-Those companies are in real trouble if rates increase and so are very risky.
+Those zombie companies are in real trouble if rates increase and so are very risky.

 > Do the work:
 >